How does Hot work?

 What are hot work activities?

-2. Cut with a grinder, gas cutter, and ignition system.
+- Cut it with a grinder, gas cutter, and ignition system.

-5. Friction of metals for continuous and long time
+- Friction of metals for a long time

 Yes, welding is a hot work operation.